-- 1. Maximum density requirements in Section 2.3; - 2.
-Maximum Floor-to-Area Ratio (FAR) in Subsection 4.2.8; and - 3.
-Chapter 25-2 Article 10 of the LDC (Compatibility Standards) with the following exception: - a.
-For a property, or a portion thereof, within 100 feet of the inside edge of the TOD boundary (excluding street right-of-way from the 100 foot calculation), compatibility standards may only be waived if owners of at least 66% of triggering properties, abutting and within 25 feet of the site requesting the waiver, are in agreement.
+- 1. Maximum density requirements in Section 2.3; - Maximum Floor-to-Area Ratio (FAR) requirements in Subsection 4.2.8; and - 3.
+Chapter 25-2 Subchapter C, Article 10 of the LDC (Compatibility Standards) shall be waived with the following exceptions:

+a.
+Height Limitations

+In the TOD District within 100 feet of the TOD boundary, compatibility standards height limitations triggered by property outside of the TOD District shall be waived if owners of at least 66% of triggering properties within 25 feet of the site requesting the waiver agree.
+If there are no triggering properties within 25 feet, the height restriction shall be waived.